nplrkn/qcore/docs/backlog.md

 ## In progress
 -  UEs on LAN
    -  self-review / todos
-   -  check DHCPRELEASE in tcpdump
-   -  readme
 -  Clustering
 -  Is this a better design model for test UEs?: https://docs.rs/rtnetlink/latest/rtnetlink/struct.RouteMessageBuilder.html

+## Persistence
+- Paging continuity
+- SQN

 ## Bugs / tech debt
 - "slog-async: logger dropped messages due to channel overflow" - for example, when hitting Ctrl-C at end of PacketRusher test - check out tracing-appender